mvartani76/dgmd-599-finalproject/Python/README.md

 ![Choose Device Connection](../Documentation/Images/dgmd-599-aws-iot-download-device-dec2018.png)

 Now this is almost what we need for the WiFi Access Point Scanning Software.
-The provided python file aws_iot_pub
+The provided python file `aws_iot_pubsub.py` contains the generic code to access AWS IoT, sending/receiving MQTT messages.
+For the scanning software, we will need to utilize this shell but have the additional code that emulates an access point and scans for nearby WiFi devices.

 # Confirm Success
 ![Choose Device Connection](../Documentation/Images/dgmd-599-aws-iot-connected-successfully.png)